IBM-Bluemix-Docs/ComposeForRethinkDB/connecting-external.md

 # Connecting an external application
 {: #connecting-external-app}

-Depending on which driver you are using, there are a number of ways to connect to RethinkDB. {{site.data.keyword.composeForRethinkDB}} uses a URI format connection string:
+Depending on which driver you are using, there are a number of ways to connect to RethinkDB. {{site.data.keyword.composeForRethinkDB_full}} uses a URI format connection string:

 ```
 rethinkdb://[username]:[password]@[host]:[port]/